Skip to main content

 Typing Through the Pain?
-How to Fix Forearm RSI with Voice Dictation
+How Voice Dictation Can Reduce Forearm Strain

 It starts as a dull ache in your forearm.
 Maybe a slight tingling in your pinky finger.
 You shake your hand out, grab another coffee, and push through.